 neighboring bishop in Tyana, Bishop Anthimus, an Arian, to lay claim as the Metropolitan.
 Naturally he had all the other Arian bishops on his side, but not God's.
 Yet Basil submitted, giving up half his see.
 Yet he did not forsake his flocks, going into the streets to minister to the sick, the poor, the downtrodden.
 With the death of Athanasius in 373, Basil became the recognized leader of the Orthodox in the East, defending the Nicene Creed always against Arianism in the Byzantine East.
 He was steadfast against simony and did not hesitate to excommunicate those who persisted in their lustful ways of the world or compromised doctrine.
 Wouldn't it be refreshing to have some 'Basils' today?
 Lord knows we need them.
 St. Basil insisted on strict discipline for the clergy, reminding them that they were to be shining examples to all and woe to anyone of his religious who would cause the least bit of scandal in word or deed.
 Yes, we truly need some 'Basils' today considering the sad, sad, tragic plight of the hierarchy today.

 Basil died in Caesarea at the relatively young age of only 50 in 379.
 His death was a great loss to the countless souls whom he touched with the truth.
 Yet all that he professed and passed on the Church, in her wisdom, has preserved.
 Basil's spirituality and arguments against Arianism served as foundations for the heresy's condemnation at the First Council of Constantinople in 381 two years after his death.
-Basil's universal feast is June 14th.
+In the new liturgy of the post-conciliar Church Basil's feast has been lumped with his friend Gregory of Nazianzen on January 2.
+In the Traditional liturgy as practiced for centuries Gregory's feast is this week, May 9th and Basil's universal feast is June 14th.
 These early Doctors of the Church serve as a great inspiration to loyal Catholics today who seek to preserve the True Faith as we see the Faith being eroded everywhere, especially in the United States and Europe.
 Like Athanasius, Gregory and Basil, faithful Catholics need to stand strong against the auto-demolition that is occurring in our beloved Church.

 Perhaps our modern prelates and pastors should read the works of St. Basil - the "Orator of Orthodoxy" who, besides his great gift of speech, also wrote over 400 doctrinal letters and outstanding treatises such as On the Holy Spirit, or the passages he compiled with St. Gregory from Origen, called Philocalia.
 Indeed the times are very, very similar and the same malaise that threatened the Church over sixteen hundred years ago has returned with a vengeance, ten times, a hundred times, a thousand times, yea, a million times worse because of so many souls who have been affected, because of how devious and deceitful today's heresies of Modernism, humanism, ecumenism, pluralism and so many other anathamas are and how so few see it until it is too late.